 “Movement is a gift that brings to life our unique expressions.
-To dance, to flow supported with the wonder of it all brings forth an inner sense of true aliveness that transcends– No matter what cards we are dealt.”
+To dance, to flow supported with the wonder of it all brings forth an awakening transcendence — No matter what cards we are dealt.”

 Melissa Michelle DeGasperis is the founder of Mādhava Unite, LLC and she is committed to keeping the dialogue of holistic living as a healing art open, resourceful, and transcendental.
 She would state the founding of such manifested work stems from original thought seeds planted by the great teachers who have come before us.
 Through their wisdom, love, and compassion, we flow supported in a sea of infinite possibility.

 While growing up, Melissa always had an interest in storytelling.
 She graduated from Hofstra University in 2007 with a bachelor’s degree in broadcast journalism and a desire to share unbiased information.
 She then landed a job in mainstream media where she worked for some time as a field producer.
 It was during this pivotal life experience that she felt an unyielding curiosity to study acting and so enrolled at The William Esper Acting studio, moved to New York City, and worked as an actress in theatre arts.
 And then a friend suggested yoga…

 She entered the Jivamukti Yoga School in 2010 and became fully immersed and fascinated by the yoga teachings and its positive influence on her life.
 In 2016 she graduated from the Jivamukti Yoga Teacher Training at the Omega Institute in Rhinebeck New York, and has since worked in a variety of settings which include, yoga studios, schools, and hospitals.
 With over a decade of yoga experience and study, she weaves together the yoga teachings as a holistic life practice.